hariQ acupuncture & herbs

 3. How do I know if I've had a Trigger finger?

-When you feel a clicking or popping sensation when you move your fingers, you likely have a trigger finger.
-Also, you might have tightness or tenderness in the palm, and your finger is stuck in a bent position and suddenly pops back straight.
-X-ray and MRI don’t show anything in the Trigger finger.
+If your fingers feel like they’re clicking or popping, you might have a trigger finger.
+You might also feel some tightness or tenderness in your palm, and your finger might get stuck in a bent position before suddenly straightening out.
+Just keep in mind that X-rays and MRIs usually won’t show anything wrong with the trigger finger.

 4. How to treat the trigger finger?